Razuvaev/LTWebImageView/README.md

 # LTWebImageView

-Should add #import <CommonCrypto/CommonCrypto.h> in bridging header file
+In bridging header file you should add one line:
+#import <CommonCrypto/CommonCrypto.h>